wedaa/LongTail-Log-Analysis/README.md

 some of the lines even though the rest of the line does not exist.
 This is due to my not fully understanding how the grep -vf command works.

-37) I need to analyze "sshd Disconnect" messages that come from hosts that have not actively tried to login.
+37) RELEASE 2: I need to analyze "sshd Disconnect" messages that come from hosts that have not actively tried to login.

-39) I need to analyze ssh_keys as logins.
+39) RELEASE 2: I need to analyze ssh_keys as logins.

 44) I need to cleanup the Dictionary section.
 It's still ugly-ish and needs to be cleaned up and described better

-56) I need to somehow show slowscans and bot net attacks
+56) RELEASE 1.5: I need to somehow show slowscans and bot net attacks

 57) I need to break out attacks by hosts so I can see the attacks that get through the IPS more clearly.

-58) I need to "googlefy" usernames.
+58) RELEASE 2: I need to "googlefy" usernames.

 59) There's a bug in the "normalization" code for some of the statistics webpages.